Rosalie Ham

 What themes are recurring in your work?

-Retribution, how to make a life worthwhile, unresolved grief, humour, the clash of comedy and tragedy which results in irony.
-Small communities and the relationships within, the effects outside influences have on these communities.
+Retribution, how to make a life worthwhile, unresolved grief, warm but dark humour, the clash of comedy and tragedy which results in irony.
+Communities and the relationships within, and the effects outside influences have on these communities.
+Within, my characters are those who generally fail to conform and work to overcome the obstacles placed on them by their circumstance, society, their gender and status.

 What have been the highlights of your career?

 The Dressmaker adapted to film in 2015 film starring Kate Winslet, Judy Davis, Hugo Weaving and Liam Hemsworth along with a stellar Australian ensemble.
-The Dressmaker was produced by Sue Maslin, (Film Art Media and also from Jerilderie, NSW).
+The Dressmaker was produced by Sue Maslin, (Film Art Media, and also from Jerilderie, NSW).
 Jocelyn Moorhouse directed and adapted the novel for film.
 The Dressmaker won several AACTA awards including Australia’s Favourite film (2016), topped the box office and the costumes were exhibited throughout Australia.
-Rosalie Ham, her friends and family were extras in the film, which proved a valuable place to be to meet one’s own characters and see them bring themes alive.
+Rosalie Ham, her friends and family were extras in the film, which meant Rosalie met her characters in their hometown, Dungatar, while embodying the theme of transformation.

 Where have your works been published?

-Rosalie has also had stories published in magazines and newspapers including Meanjin, The Age, The Bulletin and Invisible Ink.
+Rosalie’s stories and essays have been published in magazines and newspapers including Meanjin, The Age, The Australian, The Bulletin and Invisible Ink.
 The Dressmaker was published in 14 countries including UK and USA.

 What are you passionate about?

-I am passionate about books and book sellers, publishers, good literature and the keeping our own unique publishing industry thriving (keeping parallel import restriction in place)
+I am passionate about books and book sellers, publishers, good literature and the keeping our own unique publishing industry thriving.

 Anything else you’d like to share with us?